FarPay/ApiDoc/OrdersCapture.md

 ***
 ## Creating an order
-An order is initiated with an API Request via the [Create Order (POST)](https://api.farpay.io/v2/orders) endpoint.
+An order is initiated with an API Request via the *Create Order Endpoint*.

 Upon creation, the order is given the “New” status.
 The response to this request will include this status, along with other general information such as the uniquely generated “OrderToken”.